Curriculum

 What lies beneath your feet?

-Queen Elizabeth 1st – kind or cruel?
+Queen Elizabeth 1st – cruel or kind?

 Year Four topic questions